evaHallermeier/Travelling-Salesman-Problem-with-Tabu-Search/README.md

 1. Download the project and open it in an IDE like Pycharm.
-2. Create a graph by running the code generateGraph.py with one argument: the number of cities for the problem: it will create a file with cities and their position called graph{n}.txt : each line in the file will represent a city with their attributes: name x_position y_position exemple 0 5 9
+2. Create a graph by running the code generateGraph.py with one argument: the number of cities for the problem: it will create a file with cities and their position called graph{n}.txt : each line in the file will represent a city with their attributes: name x_position y_position example 0 5 9

-  0 will be hte name of the city, 5 will be x_position and 9 is y_position of this city
+  0 will be the name of the city, 5 will be x_position and 9 is y_position of this city

 3. Run the code tabu_search_project.py with arguments separated by space